Kyria/EsiPy/_doc/examples/sso_login_esipy.md

     redirect_uri='callback URL',
     client_id='you client id',
     secret_key='the_secret_key',
-)
+    headers={'User-Agent': 'Something CCP can use to contact you and that define your app'}, )

 # and the client object, replace the header user agent value with something reliable !
 client = EsiClient(
     retry_requests=True,
-    header={'User-Agent': 'Something CCP can use to contact you and that define your app'}, security=security
+    headers={'User-Agent': 'Something CCP can use to contact you and that define your app'}, security=security
 )
 ```